 Stop and eat lunch with us at White Dome.
 White Dome provides incredible views of the colorful rock formations at Valley of Fire.
 How many movies were filmed along this breathtaking region?
 The list can be found on a sign along the way.
 White Dome features an incredible slot canyon that is 75 feet high.
 Twist and turn with the natural grooves and curves where entrance and exit can never be seen at the same time.

 It’s easy to see how Elephant Rock earned its name.
-It only takes a short hike to reach this beloved spot at Valley of Fire.
-Get up close to this creature-like sandstone and graze the grooves of its surface with your fingertips.
-Professional photographers and tourists alike enjoy taking pictures of this character rock.
+It’s easy to see how Elephant Rock earned its name.
+Professional photographers and tourists alike enjoy taking pictures of this red sandstone character rock.

 Before heading back to the glitter of Vegas, your tour makes a final stop at the Visitor Center.
 Discover several fascinating exhibits on the geology, ecology and history of Valley of Fire.
 Pop into the gift shop for postcards, books and film souvenirs that will last as timeless reminders of your adventure at Valley of Fire.